Wyrobowa/admin/README.md

 Use [npm](https://nodejs.com) for managing front-end dependencies.
 In the project directory use `npm install` to install it on local machine.

+You need to have .env file with declared positions:
+PRODUCTION_HOST
+DEVELOPMENT_HOST
+LOCAL_HOST

 We use [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) as a branching model with a GitHub integration - [GitHubFlow](https://datasift.github.io/gitflow/GitFlowForGitHub.html).
 Git HF [Installation guide](https://datasift.github.io/gitflow/TheHubFlowTools.html)